 I think this is really needed because the field and psychiatry and also psychedelic therapy is a bit fragmented in its thinking.
 We look at concepts here and there and we try to define them.

 Psychological flexibility, for example, what is that?
 I think if you have something some parts in you that you need to keep at the distance, that you can run but you can't hide.
 A deep need to keep out vulnerable feelings, for example, or anger, does not make you very flexible.

 So one important way to get psychologically flexible is to be integrated, to be able to process everything you've been through so you can have feelings instead of having symptoms when feelings actually arise.

 Integration of shadow – and light!

 So.
-It’s magical work.
-It’s wholly sacred work, one might say.
-It’s beautiful.
+It's magical work.
+It's wholly sacred work, one might say.
+It's beautiful.
 Psychedelic integration therapy is also about getting used to having a new life.
-And all the changes in dynamics which goes with that.
+And all the changes in dynamics that go with that.

 Ultimate goals of integration therapy

 So in closing, the ultimate goals of psychedelic integration therapy, drawing upon Claudio Naranjo, is:

 - Resolution of conflict into even more encompassing wholes.

 - Development of freedom.